San Jose electric light tower: Modern landmark

 Each of the three finalists received a $150,000 stipend to develop their concepts.
 The design that was selected was Breeze of Innovation, announced on March 25, 2021.
 Two stairs and one elevator allow visitors entry into the structure, and a continuous ramped path 1900 ft long is provided, terminating at a viewing platform.

+By 2025, efforts to build the landmark project had stalled after spending nearly $900,000 on advertising and promotions; only $35,000 remained of the over $3.3 million raised.
+Urban Confluence stated that they were refocusing on a "new landmark design with meaningful park elements that celebrate César Chávez".